slyt/ai-achievement-diaries/README.md

 # AI Achievement Diaries

-A list of tasks tasks categorized by difficult that help a player learn AI tools and software.
+A list of tasks tasks categorized by difficulty that help a player learn AI tools and software.

 ### Table of contents
 - [Easy Tasks](#easy-tasks)